s4nchez/refactoring-golf/gradle/wrapper/walkthrough.md

 - Turn Pair into Money

 Steps:
+- add explicit type args to the Pair on line 16 -1
-- Change signature of Pair (change var name + type + make public) (breaks compilation) - 1
+- Change signature of Pair (change var name + type + make public) - 1
-- Safe delete A - 2
+- Safe delete A - 1
-- Safe delete B - 2 (fix compilation error)
+- Safe delete B - 1
 - Rename Pair to Money - 1